Progressive Corporation

-The Progressive Corporation is an American insurance company, the third largest insurance carrier and the largest commercial auto insurer in the United States.
-The company was co-founded in 1937 by Jack Green and Joseph M. Lewis, and is headquartered in Mayfield Village, Ohio.
-The company insures passenger vehicles, motorcycles, RVs, trailers, boats, PWC, and commercial vehicles.
-Progressive also provides home, life, pet, and other insurance through select companies.
-Progressive also offers auto insurance in Australia.
+The Progressive Corporation is an American insurance company.
+Progressive is currently the #2 auto insurer in the United States behind State Farm.
+The company was co-founded in 1937 by Jack Green and Joseph M. Lewis, and is headquartered in Mayfield, Ohio.
+The company insures passenger vehicles, motorcycles, recreational vehicles (RVs), trailers, boats, personal water craft (PWC), and commercial vehicles.
+Progressive also provides home, life, pet, and other types of insurance through select companies.

-The company is ranked No. 74 on the 2021 Fortune 500 list of the top American corporations.
+The company ranked #62 on the 2024 Fortune 500 list of the top American corporations.

 History

-Progressive was formed in 1937 by Joseph Lewis and Jack Green as Progressive Insurance Company.
+Progressive was formed in 1937 by Joseph Lewis and Jack Green as Progressive Mutual Insurance Company.
 In 1956, the company found a niche by insuring more risky drivers.
 In 1965, Peter B. Lewis, son of Joseph Lewis, and his mother borrowed $2.5 million, pledging their majority stake as collateral, and completed a leveraged buyout of Progressive.
+In 1971, Progressive conducted an initial public offering (IPO) and became a publicly-traded company.
 In 1987, the sum of the company's written premiums surpassed $1 billion, and by 2016 that number reached $20 billion.
-Progressive boasts being the first auto insurance company to have a website and to allow customers to purchase policies via that site.
-Later, Progressive would pioneer the use of mobile browsers and smartphone apps for rating and managing policies.
-It was also the first to offer 24/7 claims reporting.
+Progressive also claims being the first auto insurance company to allow customers to purchase insurance policies over the phone in 1993, and to have a website in 1995, and have policies available for purchase online in 1997.
+Later, Progressive enabled customers to use mobile browsers and smartphone apps for rating and managing policies.
+It also reports to be the first to offer 24/7 claims reporting.